You may have heard of rocker-bottom shoes and even seen them at shoe and retail stores.

 While the data about the muscle toning effects are unclear, many who wear rocker bottom sole shoes have noticed the results.

-Can Rocker Bottom Shoes Help in Plantar Fasciitis?
+Can Rocker Bottom Shoes Help with Plantar Fasciitis?

 The primary benefit of rocker bottom shoes is that they provide additional motion for those who may suffer from some flexibility issues in the foot, toes, or ankles.